Κ-opioid receptor: Neuroendocrine

 KOR agonists increase serum prolactin levels by tonic inhibition of hypothalamic dopaminergic systems.
 This response occurs following administration of both centrally penetrating and peripherally restricted KOR agonists.

 Activation of KOR produce diuretic effects through negative regulation of vasopressin, also known as antidiuretic hormone (ADH).
 This water diuresis is characterized by increased urine volume and decreased urine osmolality without prominent alterations in electrolyte excretion.
 Both centrally and peripherally acting KOR agonists promote diuresis through mechanisms including decreased antidiuretic hormone secretion from the hypothalamus and posterior pituitary, reduced renal responsiveness to antidiuretic hormone, and modulation of renal sympathetic nerve activity.
 KOR signaling in renal tissue may also modulate responses to metabolic stress and induce pathophysiological processes in kidney disease.

 Activation of the receptor increases adrenocorticotropic hormone (ACTH) and cortisol levels in humans and non-human primates through activation of the hypothalamic-pituitary-adrenal axis (HPA).
 Administration of the selective agonist U50,488 dose-dependently stimulates ACTH and cortisol release, an effect specific to KOR activation and not observed following μ-opioid (MOR) or δ-opioid receptor (DOR) stimulation.

 KOR exhibits coexpression with oxytocin and vasopressin in the paraventricular nucleus (PVN) and supraoptic nucleus (SON) of the hypothalamus.
 Functional KORs are present on nerve terminals of both oxytocin and vasopressin neurons in the rat neurohypophysis, where agonists inhibit potassium-evoked hormone release.
-Both dynorphin-(1-8) and -(1-17) suppress stimulated oxytocin release from isolated neurosecretory endings, with effects on the initial and secondary peaks of hormone secretion, while exerting no influence on vasopressin release under similar conditions.
+Both dynorphin_{1-8} and (1–17) suppress stimulated oxytocin release from isolated neurosecretory endings, with effects on the initial and secondary peaks of hormone secretion, while exerting no influence on vasopressin release under similar conditions.
 These interactions extend to plasma hormone levels, where KOR agonists decrease circulating oxytocin concentrations, while antagonists increase oxytocin release, suggesting that KOR signaling mediates negative regulation of oxytocin secretion during stress or physiological challenges.

 Mood and stress

-The involvement of KOR in stress, as well as in consequences of chronic stress such as depression, anxiety, anhedonia, psychosis, and modulating drug-seeking behavior, has been made clear.
-KOR plays an important and varied role in regulating various affective state and stress responses in humans through multiple complex processes.
+The involvement of KOR in stress, as well as in consequences of chronic stress such as depression, anxiety, anhedonia, and modulating drug-seeking behavior, has been widely investigated.
+KOR is postulated to play an important and varied role in regulating various affective state and stress responses in humans through multiple complex processes.
 There have been numerous studies implicating KOR in pathology of various psychiatric disorders.
+One of the main premises for this investigation comes from the receptor activation causing cellular hyperpolarization and, in neurons, decreased neurotransmitter release through a reduction in calcium and increase in potassium conductance.
+Through these mechanisms, KORs are thought to regulate the release of many signaling molecules including: γ-aminobutyric acid (GABA), glutamate, serotonin, dopamine, norepinephrine.
+Results on exact influence on neuronal activity and neurotransmitter release vary in vivo.
+KOR activation elicits immediate hyperpolarization of dopamine neurons (in 1–2 min), followed by decreased dopamine release (5–10 min) and secondary effects on serotonin and glutamate (10–30 min).